 Twitter success isn’t driven solely by what you post.
 When you post also plays a part.
 You need to consider who you are targeting, and when they are most likely to see your updates.

-There are plenty of tools out there, such as TweetDeck, HootSuite, and Buffer, which enable you to compose tweets and then schedule them for release at a specific time.
-This is very useful if you have already planned your content for the week ahead; just don’t forget what you have scheduled, and make sure you still respond to tweets as you usually would.
+This is very useful if you have already planned your content for the week ahead – just don’t forget what you have scheduled, and make sure you still respond to tweets as you usually would.